offset-dass/offset-dass/README.md

 - 👋 Hi, I’m @offset-dass
-- 👀 I’m interested in SET with friends.
-- 🌱 I’m currently learning pagination.
+- 🌱 I’m currently learning JS and React.
-- 💞️ I’m looking to collaborate on SET with friends.
-- 📫 How to reach me Offset on SET with friends.

 <!---
 offset-dass/offset-dass is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.